-T1 A coding and records system facilitates traceability of bodies and human tissue, ensuring a robust audit trail c) Three identifiers are used to identify bodies and tissue, (for example post mortem number, name, date of birth/death), including at least one unique identifier When releasing patients who have died in the hospital, mortuary staff check only two identifiers (e.g. full name and date of birth) with the information from the funeral director.
-See Advice , item 2.
-Minor
+T1 A coding and records system facilitates traceability of bodies and human tissue, ensuring a robust audit trail c) Three identifiers are used to identify bodies and tissue, (for example post mortem number, name, date of birth/death), including at least one unique identifier The establishment's procedures for identification of bodies do not always use a minimum of three identifiers.
+Identification checks for viewings are conducted by checking only one identifier provided by the family against the identification label on the body.
+Release procedures are conducted by checking the name and date of birth of the deceased against details brought by the funeral director.
+Minor The SOPs describing procedures for identification of bodies do not include details of the minimum identifiers that should be used, how the identification checks should be performed and the procedures to follow in the event of discrepancies being identified.
+This presents a risk of misidentification of the deceased.